 The Company may appoint registered dealers as agents to sell securities of the Company.
-The Company entered into a Dealer Services Agreement dated for reference February 20, 2020 by and among CCM, Peet & Cowan and the Company (the "Dealer Services Agreement") and a subsequent amendment was made on November 20, 2023.
+The Company entered into a Dealer Services Agreement dated for reference February 20, 2020 by and among CCM, Peet & Cowan and the Company (the "Dealer Services Agreement").
+A first amendment was executed and dated for reference November 20, 2023 and a second amendment was executed and dated for reference on November 28, 2024.
 The Company is a "connected issuer" and a "related issuer" of CCM, as such terms are defined in NI 33-105.
 The Company has determined that it is a connected issuer and a related issuer of CCM by virtue of CCM's role as an exempt market dealer engaged to sell the Preferred Shares offered hereby and based on the fact that the Company and CCM have common securityholders, directors and officers.
 In addition, CCM is considered a "captive dealer" as defined by CSA Staff Notice 31-343 - Conflicts of Interest in Distributing Securities of Related or Connected Issuers ("CSA Staff Notice 31-343") because it solely or primarily distributes securities of related or connected issuers.
 See Item 8 "Risk Factors - Conflicts of Interest".

 Under the Dealer Services Agreement and the subsequent amendment, CCM will use its commercially reasonable efforts to sell securities of the Company on a continuous, private placement basis in British Columbia, Alberta and Ontario.
-For CCM's services, CCM will receive (i) from Peet & Cowan, a Processing Fee equal to a maximum of 2.5% of the 1.5% management fee charged by Peet & Cowan to the Company, payable semi-annually, as outlined in Item 7 "Compensation Paid to Sellers and Finders", and (ii) from the Company on behalf of the investor, a quarterly Trailer Fee of up to 1% of the aggregate investor capital retained by the Company as at the end of the preceding quarter (also see Item 7 "Compensation Paid to Sellers and Finders").
+For CCM's services, CCM will receive (i) from Peet & Cowan, a Processing Fee equal to a maximum of 2.5% of the 1.5% management fee charged by Peet & Cowan to the Company, payable as outlined in Item 7 "Compensation Paid to Sellers and Finders", and (ii) from the Company on behalf of the investor, a quarterly Trailer Fee of up to 1% of the aggregate investor capital retained by the Company as at the end of the preceding quarter (also see Item 7 "Compensation Paid to Sellers and Finders").
 Additionally, Peet & Cowan will, at its own cost and at no cost to CCM, allocate a portion of its offices for use by CCM, and provide CCM with accounting and administrative support and all office furnishings, systems, equipment, communication and IT support reasonably required by CCM, in the performance of the services provided under the Dealer Services Agreement.
 CCM may, upon receiving approval from the Company, retain as sub-agents other registered dealers and may receive subscriptions for Preferred Shares offered hereby from investors arranged by such other registered dealers.
 The fees payable to any such sub-agents will be paid by CCM or such investors.